Learn about Utah Norway Rats

 The head and body of the Norway rat range from 7 1/2 to 9 1/2 inches in length.
 The scaly tail is 6 to 8 inches in length.
 Their fur is shaggy brown with some black hairs.
 They have small eyes and ears.

 Norway rats are nocturnal (much more active at night).
-They are very cautious… usually not straying more than 100 to 150 feet from their nest site.
+They are very cautious, usually not straying more than 100 to 150 feet from their nest site.
 They can enter a structure through an opening as small as a 1/2 inch.
 When nesting inside a structure, they prefer to nest on the lower levels and often burrow under foundations, floors, and stacks of products.
-When nesting outdoors, they burrow in the soil, under sidewalks, near streams and rivers, piles of wood and garbage.
+When nesting outdoors, they burrow in the soil, under sidewalks, near streams and rivers, and piles of wood and garbage.

 Life Cycle & Reproduction

 Rats can live up to 18 months, but most die before reaching a year old.
 Litters range from 6 to 12 young and are born 21 to 23 days after mating.
 Young rats reach reproductive maturity in about three months.
 Breeding is most active in spring and fall.
-The average female has four to six litters per year.
+The average female has four to six liters per year.